Fraudulent transaction and activity detection

 - Near real-time fraudulent detection

-- Improvement on the accuracy of ML models over time (reducing false positives)
+- Improvement in accuracy of ML models over time (reducing false positives)

 - Reduction in complex rule-based approaches, giving bandwidth back to employees